ironfugu/about-us/README.md

 What   | Reasoning | Tooling
 :------- | ----- | ---------
 Tight CI/CD | The way we can ship the code quickly and confidently | GithHub, Drone, Quay.io, Hashistack Automated System/UI Testing | Once code is in production, is it really working?
-Running things like Runscope against the API gives us confidence that new changes didn't mess up prod | ???
+Running things like Runscope against the API gives us confidence that new changes didn't mess up prod | Runscope
-DevOps Culture| Everyone should know how stuff runs and keep an eye that services are working as expected | Rollbar, NewRelic, ???
+DevOps Culture| Everyone should know how stuff runs and keep an eye that services are working as expected | Rollbar, NewRelic, Hashistack

 ### Our Team